 - His fingerprints were not found on the gun, the magazine or the bullets

 - Despite the fact that Mr. Bailey owned the car, he was not driving and therefore exercised no control over the car at the time the rifle was found

 Based upon that evidence, the Court ruled that “awareness of the weapon [was] not enough to establish possession” and reversed the trial court’s order to deny Mr. Bailey’s motion to dismiss the charges against him.

 In previous cases, our courts have held that the State is not required to prove actual physical possession of the materials; proof of nonexclusive constructive possession was sufficient.
 Now, unless a person has exclusive possession of the location where the items in question were found, the State must show other incriminating circumstances before constructive possession may be inferred.

 Unfairly Charged of Possession?
 We can help.

-It's easy to see how the case of North Carolina v.
+It’s easy to see how the case of North Carolina v.
 Bailey can be applied to the scenario of drug possession described above.
 The State has to provide more substantial evidence before a conviction of possession can be obtained.
-The lawyers at Sandman, Finn and Fitzhugh have the knowledge and expertise to develop a successful defense against charges of possession.
+The criminal defense lawyers at Sandman, Finn and Fitzhugh have the knowledge and expertise to develop a successful defense against charges of possession.